 Occupancy: 100

-Berlin Village is a community of 25 townhouses.
-Each townhouse is equipped with a full kitchen with a dishwasher, full-size stove/oven, sink, dishwasher, washer/dryer; living area with a couch, chair, coffee table and end table; single bedrooms for all four occupants, which include a bed, desk, 3-drawer dresser and closet; two full baths (one upstairs, one downstairs) heat and air-conditioning provided by geothermal energy; internet (wired/wireless) and cable; and a dedicated parking lot.
+Berlin Village is a community of 25 townhouses intended for upper-class students.
+Students will need to go through an application process and sign a yearlong lease with the college.
+Each townhouse is equipped with a full kitchen with a dishwasher, full-size stove/oven, sink, dishwasher, washer/dryer; living area with a couch, chair, coffee table and end table; single bedrooms for all four occupants, which include a bed, desk, 3-drawer dresser, and closet; two full baths (one upstairs, one downstairs) heat and air-conditioning provided by geothermal energy; internet (wireless); and a dedicated parking lot.
 Each townhouse also has a porch area and carpeting throughout.

 Special Features of Berlin Village